Australia Post: Criticism and controversies

-Trademark dispute

-In May 2015, Australia Post had a legal battle with Sendle, a transnational courier using the slogan "Post without the office".
+In May 2015, Australia Post had a legal battle with Sendle, a transnational courier using the slogan post without the office.
 Australia Post claimed that the term was deceptively similar to their trademark and what they stand for.
 Sendle argued that there was no similarity and that in fact, they were differentiating from Australia Post.
 Two years were spent in the trademark dispute, which resulted in Sendle winning the case.